 Oxfordshire pay grade: 4 (£9.81 – £10.01 per hour)

 Long Furlong Primary School has an exciting opportunity to join a team of staff who are keen to build on our existing good practice and provide children with a wonderful learning experience.
 We wish to appoint an experienced, enthusiastic, and committed Teaching Assistant to work in an Early Years class, primarily supporting an individual pupil.

 We are looking for someone very special who:

 - Has the ability to work as part of a team, building relationships with children, staff and parents

-- Has experience of supporting a child with emotional and behavioural needs
+- Has experience of supporting a child with additional needs

 - Has a talent for nurturing the emotional wellbeing of children